23+ Inspiring Things To Do In New Bedford MA: New England Whaling History

 Mother Baby Whale Skeleton at the Whaling Museum

-At half scale, the Lagoda Whaling Ship, which can be boarded, was built by aging shipwrights in 1916 inside the then-brand-new museum hall.
+At half scale, the Lagoda Whaling Ship was built by aging shipwrights in 1916 inside the then-brand-new museum hall.
+And yes, you can come aboard!

 For an exceptional overview of the Museum – and stories about whaling ships, sailors, and the whales themselves – be sure to join a one-hour tour docent-led tour.